megaease/easeagent-sdk-go/doc/megaease-cloud-config.md

 You'll service_name to find your data later.
 It's important to use a unique and meaningful name.

-The service_name of megacloud consists of three parts: zone, domain, name.
+The service_name of MegaEase Cloud consists of three parts: zone, domain, name.
 They are joined by `.` into `ServiceName`

 ```yaml
 service_name: zone.domain.service